Skip to main content

 Country-specific technical assistance

-Eligible countries include EU Member States, Participating States of the UCPM, and Georgia and Kosovo* in view of their ongoing efforts to join the UCPM.
+Eligible countries include EU Member States, Participating States of the UCPM, and Kosovo* in view of their ongoing efforts to join the UCPM.

 Eligible entities include national level civil protection authorities or authorities with disaster risk management (DRM) responsibilities of eligible countries.